sensu/sensu-docs/content/sensu-go/6.7/operations/monitor-sensu/monitor-sensu-with-sensu.md

 For Sensu components that must be running for Sensu to create events, you should also monitor the `sensu-backend` remotely from an independent Sensu instance.
 This will allow you to monitor whether your Sensu event pipeline is working.

-To do this, add checks that use the `http-json` plugin from the [sensu/http-checks][5] dynamic runtime asset to query Sensu's [/health API][2] for your primary (Backend Alpha) and secondary (Backend Beta) backends.
+To do this, add checks that use the `http-json` plugin from the sensu/http-checks dynamic runtime asset to query Sensu's /health API for your primary (Backend Alpha) and secondary (Backend Beta) backends.

 {{% notice note %}}
-**NOTE**: These examples use the [sensu/http-checks](https://bonsai.sensu.io/assets/sensu/http-checks) dynamic runtime asset.
+**NOTE**: These examples use the sensu/http-checks dynamic runtime asset.
-Follow the instructions above to [register the sensu/http-checks dynamic runtime asset](#register-dynamic-runtime-asset) if you did not previously register it.
+Follow the instructions above to [register sensu/http-checks](#register-dynamic-runtime-asset) if you have not previously registered it.
 {{% /notice %}}

 {{< language-toggle >}}